Germany Bund

 Act amending the Federal Training Assistance Act

-The 29th Act amending the Federal Training Asssistance Act (Bundesausbildungsförderungsgesetz - BAföG) addresses key projects to strengthen equal opportunities in education.
-In addition to an increase in the needs-based rates, the housing allowance for recipients not living with their parents and the parental allowances, it also includes structural adjustments such as the introduction of a study start grant for students from financially disadvantaged families, a flexibility semester and a simplified change of subject.
+The 29th Act amending the Federal Training Asssistance Act (Bundesausbildungsförderungsgesetz - BAföG) addressed key projects to strengthen equal opportunities in education.
+In addition to an increase in the needs-based rates, the housing allowance for recipients not living with their parents and the parental allowances, it also included structural adjustments such as the introduction of a study start grant for students from financially disadvantaged families, a flexibility semester and a simplified change of subject.
 The law came into force at the beginning of the school year and the winter semester of 2024/2025.